jackyzha0/quartz/content/notes/think-writing.md

 - https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3344839 # Blockchain Meets Genomics: Governance Considerations for Promoting Food Safety and Public Health
 - https://ieeexplore.ieee.org/document/8674550 # Blockchain Inspired RFID-Based Information Architecture for Food Supply Chain

 I will some of these later maybe.
 I think i need to start focusing on "design and modelling of the blockchain governance rules, and implementation of such a rule set over an existing closed blockchain system".
 Clearly the existing blockchain network is not working yet so I might try to implement that later.
+I think I should start trying to design some governance rules.

+How are they implemented?
+Are they like smart contracts?
+Is it like on-chain governance - how is that implemented?
+Do I need to know that yet? maybe I could look at some existing blockchains with on-chain governance and see how that works.
+It would have to be a permissioned blockchain because I think a permissionless blockchain would be radically different.
+"Encodes voting rules about self governance" — What are they voting on?
+What are they actually governing?
+- Development decisions
+- Allowing new participants to join the network

+Who are the members that are allowed to vote?
+Who are the member of the network.
+E.g., three farms producing products want to verify they are organic.
+There exists a blockchain which was initiated by the government, where they can "join" and uploaded documents or pointers to documents (zero knowledge proof?) which prove they are organic.
+(Do we need to track the actual products using IoT/RFID/etc).
+Who else is part of the blockchain?
+Retailers and Food-manufacturing?